 During the past year and a half, the COVID-19 crisis has complicated the relationship between buyer and supplier by disrupting the economy and global supply chains.
 India and China saw growth in exports weaken over the course of 2019-2020.
 Similarly, services exporters in Brazil recorded negative year-on-year growth in three out of four quarters.

 The pandemic underlined how important digital operations are in keeping trade flowing.
 Technological innovation continues to be a driving force for successful international e-commerce and trade, and is helping companies bounce back.

-For suppliers of export goods, trade financing encompasses a range of services: bank working capital loans and letters of credit; invoice financing, which involves either advances against accounts receivable or outright selling of invoices to a financing company (factoring); or even payment guarantees such as credit insurance.
+For suppliers of export goods, digital trade financing encompasses a range of services: bank working capital loans and letters of credit; invoice financing, which involves either advances against accounts receivable or outright selling of invoices to a financing company (factoring); or even payment guarantees such as credit insurance.

-In a typical invoice financing transaction, the supplier sells invoices to a finance company at a discount at the time of shipment of goods.
+In a typical invoice financing transaction, the supplier sells invoices to a finance company at a discount at the time of the shipment of goods.
 The supplier receives payment upfront and, in cases of non-recourse factoring, payment is guaranteed because the risk of buyer non-payment due to bankruptcy is transferred to the financing company.

-One reason for the growth trend is that invoice financing is a quick and straightforward solution to implement, and can be used in conjunction with bank loans.
+One reason for the return to stability and growth is that invoice financing is a quick and straightforward solution to implement, and can be used in conjunction with bank loans.
 It is also flexible, allowing the supplier to control the injection of working capital by choosing when and which invoices to sell.